steven-ma-fnz/LearnMarkDown/README.md

 ## Designed tasks to be completed
 - [ ] Ensure that the dataset complies with data protection laws such as GDPR
-- [ x ] Clearly define what you want to achieve with your machine learning model
+- [x] Clearly define what you want to achieve with your machine learning model
 - [ ] Clean data to remove errors or inconsistencies